Papa John sues Papa John's

 In a lawsuit filed in Delaware Chancery Court on Thursday, Schnatter's lawyers say he is seeking to inspect company documents "because of the unexplained and heavy-handed way in which the company has treated him since the publication of a story that falsely accused him of using a racial slur."

+Papa John's denied Schnatter's claims in a statement.
+The company said it was "saddened and disappointed" by the lawsuit, which it called "needless and wasteful."

 Schnatter has admitted he said the N-word on a conference call with a marketing firm.
 Schnatter claimed the firm asked if he was racist, and he used the N-word in describing how KFC's Colonel Sanders used to talk.
-Schnatter said he wouldn't ever use that word, despite having just said it.
+Schnatter has since said he also told the firm that he himself wouldn't ever use that word.

 Related: Papa John's is worried that Papa John will try to take over the company